MicrosoftDocs/cpp-docs/docs/atl/reference/cwindow-class.md

  [in] Specifies the name of the window.
 The default value is **NULL**.

  `dwStyle`
  [in] The style of the window.
 The default value is 0, meaning no style is specified.
-For a list of possible values, see [CreateWindow](http://msdn.microsoft.com/library/windows/desktop/ms632679) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For a list of possible values, see [CreateWindow](http://msdn.microsoft.com/library/windows/desktop/ms632679) in the Windows SDK.

  `dwExStyle`
  [in] The extended window style.
 The default value is 0, meaning no extended style is specified.
-For a list of possible values, see [CreateWindowEx](http://msdn.microsoft.com/library/windows/desktop/ms632680) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For a list of possible values, see [CreateWindowEx](http://msdn.microsoft.com/library/windows/desktop/ms632680) in the Windows SDK.

  `MenuOrID`
  [in] A variable of type [_U_MENUorID](../../atl/reference/u-menuorid-class.md) specifying a handle to a menu or a window identifier.
 The default value is 0U.